Chad-Mowbray/JWT-Auth/README.md

 jwt.sign(payload, secretOrPrivateKey, [options, callback])
 ```

 It's a convention that things in brackets are optional.
-So we need a payload (which we already know about), and a private key (which we just made).
+So we need a payload (which we already know about), a private key (which we just made), and optionally we'll specify the algorithm (in place of the header).

 ```javascript
 const jwt = require('jsonwebtoken')